bobbintb/tranny/README.md

 ## Design Goal

-This tool will attempt to automate repetative downloading tasks as efficiently as possible.
+This tool will attempt to automate repetitive downloading tasks as efficiently as possible.
 This means that there will be support for loading clients from many different sources without loading any duplicates.